pawbz/GeoPhyInv.jl/docs/src/Poisson/adj_state_expt.md

 The following functionality is currently available in this module:
 * Apply operator ``A=∇⋅(σ(x,z)∇)`` on a field ``ψ``.
 * Apply ``A^{-1}`` in order to solve for ``ψ`` in ``Aψ=p``, given ``p``.
-Current implementation assumes Neumann boundary conditions at all boundaries.
+Current implementation assumes Neumann boundary conditions at all the boundaries.

 As a demo, start with loading some packages.